Delivery drone: UPS

-As of May, 2020, UPS has made over paid 3,700 drone deliveries under Part 107 rules to WakeMed Hospital in Raleigh, North Carolina.
-In May 2020, UPS began taking prescriptions via Matternet M2 drone under part 107 rules about half a mile from a CVS to a central location in The Villages, Florida, from which a UPS employee makes the home delivery by golf cart.
+As of May, 2020, UPS has made over 3,700 paid drone deliveries under Part 107 rules to WakeMed Hospital in Raleigh, North Carolina.
+In May 2020, UPS began taking prescriptions via drone under part 107 rules about half a mile from a CVS to a central location in The Villages, Florida, from which a UPS employee makes the home delivery by golf cart.

 In 2020, UPS also began drone deliveries between the central Wake Forest Baptist Medical Center campus in Winston-Salem and the health system's other locations.
 Another delivery service began for UC San Diego Health.

 In June 2019, UPS Flight Forward obtained a Part 135 Air Carrier certificate from the FAA, allowing longer-distance and nighttime flights.